learn-co-students/custom-for-each-code-along-cb-gh-000/README.md

 ## Why use `forEach`?

-`Array.prototype.forEach` provides a terse way to iterate over elements in an array, but it doesn't return anything on its own.
+`forEach` provides a terse way to iterate over elements in an array, but it doesn't return anything on its own.
 Instead, it changes the objects in place and always returns `undefined`.
-As such, `Array.prototype.forEach` is most useful when we want to execute code that has _side effects_ on the elements that we're operating on.
+As such, `forEach` is most useful when we want to execute code that has _side effects_ on the elements that we're operating on.

 Additionally, `Array.prototype.forEach` does not work with objects.
 So even though JavaScript lets us iterate over the key-value pairs in objects using `for` loops, we don't have a ready-to-hand way of doing so with the terseness of `Array.prototype.forEach`.